 Did you notice that?
 If Amazon took your FBA selling price, and took out the correct fees, then they should have reimbursed you $18.42, not $10.54.
 What’s going on?
 The truth is, I’m not sure what’s going on, but I do know what to do to get the reimbursement you think you deserve.

-How to know if you received a fair reimbursement:
+How to know if you received a fair or unfair reimbursement:

 - Take the ASIN and put it in the Amazon.com search bar and find the product page.